StageCentral/backstage-workshop/slides/workshop/runapp.md

 - Restart the app

-- Now in "Backstage Identity" you should see: "User Entity: user:default/your-github-username"
+- Now in "Settings -> Backstage Identity" you should see: "User Entity: your-github-username"

 - Now you can be the owner of catalog entities.